 Blockstack vs Namecoin

 Namecoin also implements a decentralized naming service on top of a blockchain, just like BNS.
 In fact, early versions of Blockstack were built on Namecoin.
 However, it was discovered that Namecoin’s merged mining with Bitcoin regularly placed it under the de facto control of a single miner.
 This prompted a re-architecting of the system to be portable across blockchains, so that if Blockstack’s underlying blockchain (currently Bitcoin) ever became insecure, the system could migrate to a more secure blockchain.

 A feature comparison can be found at the end of the Blockstack Naming Service document.

 ENS also implements a decentralized naming system on top of a blockchain, but as a smart contract on Ethereum.
 Like BNS, ENS is geared towards resolving names to off-chain state (ENS names resolve to a hash, for example).
 Moreover, ENS is geared towards providing programmatic control over names with Turing-complete on-chain resolvers.

 BNS has a fundamentally different relationship with blockchains than ENS.
 Whereas ENS tries to use on-chain logic as much as possible, BNS tries to use the blockchain as little as possible.
-BNS only uses it to store a database log for name operations (which are interpreted with an off-chain BNS node like Blockstack Core).
+BNS only uses it to store a database log for name operations (which are interpreted with an off-chain BNS node like Stacks Blockchain).
 BNS name state and BNS subdomains reside entirely off-chain in the Atlas network.
 This has allowed BNS to migrate from blockchain to blockchain in order to survive individual blockchain failures, and this has allowed BNS developers to upgrade its consensus rules without having to get the blockchain’s permission (see the virtualchain paper for details).